Ocean: Hydrodynamics and Marine Engineering

 Introduction to hydrodynamics Fluid-structure interaction

-Seakeeping and stability Marine wind energy
+Seakeeping and stability Offshore wind energy

 Numerical hydrodynamics 2 Project 2